 If you’re ready to build a foundation for one day becoming gainfully self-employed, here are my top eight ways to get started with a profitable side business today.

 1. Start a Blog.

-Pick a topic you’re passionate and knowledgeable about, and start building a regular readership for your content.
+Pick a topic you’re passionate and knowledgeable about, and start building a regular readership for your content on a social media platform.
 Always aim for the goal of providing helpful tips, actionable steps to achieving a specific goal, and transformational experiences with everything you publish, and you’ll have no trouble building an audience if you can market yourself through the right channels.
 Prepare for a long haul, as it can take months or years to build up an audience, but once you accomplish this, you’ll have nearly limitless possibilities for eventually monetizing your website.
 These options range from ad placements to digital products, affiliate goods, one-on-one consultations, and so much more.

 Deciding to regularly share high quality, in-depth content on my blog in my free time has been one of the absolute best business decisions I’ve ever made.
 By choosing a topic that has a high demand with aspiring entrepreneurs in our generation, and creating tutorial-based content that walks people through the process of starting a side business has allowed me to build relationships with thousands of people who subscribe to my content.

 If you have a marketable set of skills as a graphic designer, web developer, digital marketer, or otherwise, I can guarantee that there are businesses looking for talented part-time contractors like you, to help them achieve their goals.
 As a content marketing consultant, I keep a roster of 2-3 freelance clients at a time, which allows me to bring in around $3,000/mo in extra income from work I do one the side during my free time.